Ada-Developers-Academy/core-software-tools/managing-packages/virtual-environments-and-projects.md

 - keep around a second laptop with the older Python version installed

 Instead of the time investment or physical overhead of swapping Python installations or extra machines, we could use virtual environments!
-- Because virtual environments are virtual, they do not require any extra harware of their own and are created to run inside another operating system, which makes them easier to manage.
+- Because virtual environments are virtual, they do not require any extra hardware of their own.
+They are created to run inside another operating system, which makes them easier to manage.
 - We will make and activate virtual environments when we want to work on a project with specific packages installed, and we will deactivate them when we're done working on that particular project.

 ## Virtual Environments Help Us With Python3